NoctemCat/BottomPanelShortcuts/README.md

 # Bottom Panel Shortcuts

 Plugin for Godot 4.
 Provides configurable shortcuts for toggling bottom panel and for toggling any bottom window.
-Toggling for bottom windows works based on their position and current visibility.
+Toggling for bottom windows works based on position and current visibility of their buttons.

-It should support toggle for any bottom window, even the ones that were added through plugins.
+It supports toggle for any bottom window, even the ones that were added through plugins.

 ## Default shortcuts
 - Ctrl + Space: Toggle bottom panel